 Each brand, whether Zara, Massimo Dutti, Pull&Bear, Bershka, Stradivarius, or Oysho, has its own character, audience, and identity.
 Yet all share the same philosophy: listen first, then act.

-We moved away from traditional fashion calendars.
-Instead of releasing collections seasonally, we released them in response to actual demand.
-The goal was not speed for its own sake, it was relevance.
+They moved away from traditional fashion calendars.
+Instead of releasing collections seasonally, they released them in response to actual demand.
+The goal was not speed for its own sake it was relevance.

 What Makes the Inditex Model Unique

 The uniqueness of Inditex is not just in its brands, but in its vertical integration.
-We designed, produced, shipped, and sold garments on a tightly coordinated timeline.
-Unlike competitors who outsourced or delayed key decisions, we kept control close.
+They designed, produced, shipped, and sold garments on a tightly coordinated timeline.
+Unlike competitors who outsourced or delayed key decisions, they kept control close.

 Stores were not just sales points.
 They were data hubs.
 Every sale, every return, every customer interaction fed back into the system.
 Designers and planners used this information to adjust inventory, propose new silhouettes, and refine production.